TheoVerhelst/Big-Data-Analytics-INFOH515-202223/Docker/README.md

 The container is based on CentOS 6 Linux distribution.
 The main steps of the building process are

 * Install some common Linux tools (wget, unzip, tar, ssh tools, ...), and Java (1.8)
-* Create a guest user (UID important for sharing folders with host!, see below), and install Spark and sbt, Kafka, Anaconda and Jupyter notbooks for the guest user
+* Create a guest user (UID important for sharing folders with host!, see below), and install Spark and sbt, Anaconda and Jupyter notbooks for the guest user
-* Go back to root user, and install startup script (for starting SSH), sentenv.sh script to set up environment variables (JAVA, Kafka, Spark, ...)and spark-default.conf
+* Go back to root user, and install startup script (for starting SSH), sentenv.sh script to set up environment variables (JAVA, Spark, ...)and spark-default.conf

 ### User UID